Neod0Matrix/PixivCrawlerIII/README.md

     You need to delete the original .aes_crypto_login.ini file, uninstall the pycrypto module from the python environment, and install the pycryptodome module.

+    If the system memory is very low, even the [SYSTEM_MAX_THREADS(setting in dataload.py L42)] threads of the basic settings can not be created, then the program will be stuck for a period of time and finally report an error.
+    In order to ensure the successful operation of the program, please be sure to leave more than 2G free memory.